LPhilip-CS/World-Life-Expectancy/README.md

 - Table visualizations and general statistical analyses are provided.

 ## Answering Questions:
-- What is the average life expectancy in the world?
 - Which countries have done well in increasing their life expectancy?
 - Is there a drastic change in life expectancy (2007-2022) in the world?
 - Is there a correlation between life expectancy and a high or low GDP (Status, BMI) in each country?
-What is the adult mortality rate in the U.S. over the years?
+- What is the adult mortality rate in the U.S. over the years?

 ## Getting Started:
 - Clone the repository to your local machine.